A Man Called Hero: Synopsis

-Shadow continues narrating the story.
-After Jade's death, Hero met a fortune teller, who told him he was born under the Star of Death and is destined to lead a life of loneliness because misfortune will befall those who are close to him.
-Hero entrusted his baby son, Sword, to Sheng before leaving with Shadow to meet their master, Pride.
-In Japan, they witnessed a duel between Pride and his rival, Invincible.
-Pride defeated Invincible but sustained internal injuries and died not long after the duel.
-Before his death, Pride passed Hero the martial arts manual China Secret and transferred all his inner energy to him.
+After Jade's death, Hero met a fortune teller, who tells him that he is destined to lead a lonely life as misfortune will befall those who are close to him.
+Hero had then entrusted Sword to Sheng's care before leaving with Shadow for Japan, where they witness a duel between Pride and Invincible.
+Although Pride defeated Invincible, he was fatally wounded and had passed his skills and neigong to Hero before his death.

-Back in the present at China House, the Boss, Sword, Sheng, Luohan and others come up with a plan to liberate the labourers at Steel Bull Canyon.
-They disguise themselves as a Chinese opera troupe, infiltrate the canyon, and catch the supervisors off guard in a surprise attack.
-Luohan sacrifices himself in a suicide attack to stop the supervisors from throwing explosives at the escaping labourers.
-Sword corners Bigot and demands the whereabouts of his twin sister, but Bigot suddenly pulls out a pistol and shoots him.
-Bigot is about to kill Sword when Hero shows up and finishes him off.
-Hero uses his inner energy to create an explosion and prevent a group of horsemen from advancing further.
-They return to China House in triumph.
+In the present, Sword, Sheng, Luohan and the others devise a plan to liberate the labourers at Steel Bull Canyon.
+They infiltrate the canyon in disguise as a Chinese opera troupe and catch the supervisors off guard.
+Luohan dies in a suicide attack, while Sword corners Bigot and demands to know his sister's whereabouts.
+Bigot is about to shoot Sword when Hero shows up and finishes him off.
+Hero then uses his neigong to create an explosion to prevent the supervisors from advancing further, and everyone safely retreats.